weaviate/Verba/README.md

   - Will be fixed in future versions, until then please use the Docker or WCS Deployment

 ## FAQ

+- **Can I use pre-existing data from my Weaviate instance?**

+  - No, unfortunatley not.
+Verba requires the data to be in a specific format to work.
+And as of now, this is only possible by importing data through the Verba UI.

 - **Is Verba Multi-Lingual?**